C interview questions and answers

 Explanation:

-Binary equivalent of data 7 in 16 bit: 00000000 00000111
+Binary equivalent of data 7 in 16 bits: 00000000 00000111 Data bits: 0000000 00000111 (Take the first 15 bits from the right side)

-Sign bit: 0 (Take leftmost one bit)
+Sign bit: 0 (Take the leftmost one bit)

 7